GodOfKebab/Friction-Coefficient-Calculating-Mechanism/README.md

 program detects a slid after a sufficient increase in slope, the speed is set to 0 and the mechanism calculates and shows the **µs** on the screen.

-The **coefficient of kinetic friction, µk,**, on the other hand, is calculated in a rather more complicated way.
+The **coefficient of kinetic friction**, on the other hand, is calculated in a rather more complicated way.
 Because according to the physics of the mechanism above, the µk also requires the **average acceleration** of the object over the course of slide down a 40 cm plane.
 So just like the µs calculation, the mechanism is leveraged until the object starts to slide.
 However, to calculate acceleration, an **ultrasonic distance measurement sensor HC-SR04** is used.
 With this sensor, the position of